Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 379

-The 379 is one of London’s shortest routes, with a running time of approximately 10 minutes.
+The 379 is one of London’s shortest routes, with a running time of approximately 10 minutes from end to end.
 Its function is to link the smallish residential area to the north-west of Chingford to the shops and station, and thus there is little else for it to go to.
 A few years ago, the long-standing half-hourly one bus operation was doubled up and (after considerable delay) converted from minibus to low floor Dart operation.
-Following routine re-tendering the route was awarded to Arriva London from 10 March 2007, who drafted in standard Mini Pointer Darts from route 450, based at Edmonton garage.
-PDL77 (LF52 UON) was seen at Chingford Green on Saturday 7 April 2007.
+Following routine re-tendering the route was awarded to Arriva London from 10 March 2007, which drafted in standard Mini Pointer Darts from route 450, based at Edmonton garage.

-Grey Green ran the route from its Barking garage using a mixture of new Lynx and older double deckers, although the re-introduced Sunday service was quickly transferred to Stamford Hill when that opened allowing Barking to close on Sundays.
+Grey Green ran the route from its Barking garage using a mixture of new Lynx and older double deckers, although the re-introduced Sunday service was quickly transferred to Stamford Hill when that opened, allowing Barking to close on Sundays.
 Tendering again in 1989 resulted in loss of the route to Eastern National, which subsequently split with the London operations included in the new south Essex Thamesway operation.
 EN converted the route to minibuses run much more locally from Ponders End, enabling the diversion via backstreets including Drysdale Avenue and Yardley Lane, where the route now operates in a loop via Antlers Hill.
-Once all in common ownership within Firstgroup, the Ponders End base was transferred to the First Capital operation and subsequently closed with the buses and routes transferred to the large Northumberland Park garage, where the route remained until the recent loss.
+Once all in common ownership within Firstgroup, the Ponders End base was transferred to the First Capital operation and subsequently closed with the buses and routes transferred to the large Northumberland Park garage, where the route remained until the loss to Arriva from 10 March 2007.

 Navigation